Navigation

 Construction

-The 1:2.5 voltage balun has 4 and 6 turns wound evenly around the FT140-43 ferrite toroid core with the five individual windings wound close together.
+The 1:2.5 voltage balun has 4 and 6 turns wound evenly around the FT140-43 ferrite toroid core with the four individual windings wound close together.

 Figure 1 Schematic of the 1:2.5 Voltage balun